Vendor intelligence co-op

 It gets better as it grows

 This is the part legacy platforms can't copy.
-Their data is scraped and stale and looks the same whether they have ten customers or ten thousand.
+Their data is scraped and stale.
 The co-op compounds.

 Stale data doesn't compound

 A scraped database looks the same with ten customers or ten thousand.
-The co-op's intelligence climbs with every member who joins.
+The co-op gets sharper instead of staler.

 Every member adds signal

-Each new member contributes verified data on the vendors they share with everyone else, so coverage and freshness rise together.
+Each new member verifies the vendors they pay, so coverage and freshness rise together.

 Come for the risk, stay for the network

 You come for the risk scores on day one.
-You stay because the network keeps making them sharper: every member who joins adds verified signal, so the longer you're in, the more you see.
+You stay because the network keeps sharpening them: the longer you're in, the more you see.

 Why we're building this